educbraga/EasyCommit/README.md

-# EasyGitCommit
+# EasyCommit

-**EasyGitCommit: Effortless Git commits in Sublime Text for Developers who want to ship more.**
+**EasyCommit: Effortless Git commits in Sublime Text for Developers who want to ship more.**

 ## Overview
-EasyGitCommit simplifies the process of making Git commits, allowing developers to focus more on coding and less on version control management.
+EasyCommit simplifies the process of making Git commits, allowing developers to focus more on coding and less on version control management.

 ## Features
 After pressing a single key binding: